Reloaded-Project/Reloaded-III/docs/Server/Configurations/Mod-Metadata.md

 !!! info "If this is true, the mod cannot be explicitly enabled by the user in the manager."

-!!! info "Some libraries may have user [configuration(s)](./Mod-Configurations.md).
+!!! info "Some libraries may have user [configuration(s)][mod-configurations].
 Manager is free to hide other libraries."

 ## Update Data